History of Gilgit-Baltistan: Part of Pakistan

 1947 to 1970 Government of Pakistan established Gilgit Agency and Baltistan Agency.
-In 1970 Northern areas council established by Zulfiqar Ali Bhutto and Gilgit Baltistan was directly administrated by federal government and it was called FANA(Federally Administered Northern Areas).
-In 1963, Pakistan gave up claim on a part of Hunza-Gilgit called Raskam and the Shaksgam Valley of Baltistan region,which resulted in Pak China border agreement 1963, pending settlement of the dispute over Kashmir.
+In 1970 Northern areas council established by Zulfiqar Ali Bhutto and Gilgit Baltistan was directly administered by federal government and it was called FANA(Federally Administered Northern Areas).
+In 1963, Pakistan gave up claim on a part of Hunza-Gilgit called Raskam and the Shaksgam Valley of Baltistan region, which resulted in Pak China border agreement 1963, pending settlement of the dispute over Kashmir.
 This area is also known as the Trans-Karakoram Tract.
 The Pakistani parts of Kashmir to the north and west of the cease-fire line established at the end of the Indo-Pakistani War of 1947, or the Line of Control as it later came to be called, were divided into the Northern Areas (72,971 km2) in the north and the Pakistani state of Azad Kashmir (13,297 km2) in the south.
 The name "Northern Areas" was first used by the United Nations to refer to the northern areas of Kashmir.

 Gilgit Baltistan, which was most recently known as the Northern Areas, presently consists of ten districts, has a population approaching two million, has an area of approximately 28000 sqmi, and shares borders with China, Afghanistan, and India.

 The local Northern Light Infantry is the army unit that participated in the 1999 Kargil conflict.
 More than 500 soldiers were believed to have been killed and buried in the Northern Areas in that action.
 Lalak Jan, a soldier from Yasin Valley, was awarded Pakistan's most prestigious medal, the Nishan-e-Haider, for his courageous actions during the Kargil conflict.